shravan1394/WinogradDataset/README.md

 ### Erased Object images
 330 images in total (contains the Winograd images and all its digitally manipulated versions with one object removed in each image).
 All images ending with an "_0" correspond to the original unaltered image, while the rest correspond to the manipulated versions.

-This work also introduces a new quantitative approach to measure the contribution of an object to scene understanding by assessing the impact of deleting each object from the image on the scene description relative to the gold standard description (details about how to access these descriptions are given below).
+This work also introduces a new quantitative approach to measuring an object's contribution to scene understanding by assessing the impact of deleting each object from the image on the scene description relative to the gold standard description (details about how to access these descriptions are given below).
 We show an example of our procedure to determine the object most critical to understanding the scene.

 ![Alt text](/ReadMeFiles/ObjectErasureProcedure.png?raw=true "Optional Title")